mmalmsten/advent-of-code-2019/README.md

 🔍First appeared 1995.
 Imperative, functional, object-oriented, procedural, reflective.

 ## Dec 4th: Smalltalk (Squeak)
 🔍First appeared 1972 (Squeak in 1996).
-Object-oriented with its own virtual machine - the code is written in the running environment.
+Object-oriented with its own virtual machine.

 💡Squeak can be [downloaded here](https://squeak.org/) and there is an outstanding aide-memoire to be found [here](https://wiki.squeak.org/squeak/5699).